inside.ewu.edu

 Satisfies: a university graduation requirement–diversity.

-This course examines notions of sex and gender from a cross-cultural perspective.
-Material covered includes understandings of gender, third genders, human sexuality and the gendered nature of activities in both non-Western and Western societies.
+Examines notions of sex and gender from a cross-cultural perspective.
+Material covered includes understandings of gender, third genders, human sexuality, and the gendered nature of activities in both non-Western and Western societies.

 GWSS 339.
 TOPICS: ISSUES IN GENDER.
 2-5 Credits.